FAQ

 Back to Top

-If I am used to flying Pipers and Cessna’s, is the transition difficult into the Diamonds?
+If I am used to flying Pipers and Cessnas, is the transition difficult into the Diamond Star?

-Our experience is that pilots who are actively flying Pipers and Cessna’s are transitioning very quickly into the DA20 and DA40.
-Checkouts typically take 1-2 hours for the DA20 and 2-4 hours for the DA40.
-The DA20 and DA40 have very similar handling characteristics, but the Garmin G1000 in the DA40 requires a bit more transition time.
+Our experience is that pilots who are actively flying Pipers and Cessnas are transitioning very quickly into the Diamond.
+Checkouts typically take 2-4 hours for the DA40.
+The Garmin G1000 in the DA40 requires a bit more transition time.

 Back to Top